microsoft/TypeScript-Node-Starter/README.md

 To install or update these dependencies you can use `npm install` or `npm update`.

+# API Documentation with Optic
+To simplify documenting your API, we have included [Optic](https://useoptic.com).
+To use it, you will need to [install the CLI tool](https://useoptic.com/document/#add-an-optic-specification-to-your-api-project), and then you can use `api exec "npm start"` to start capturing your endpoints as you create them.
+Once you want to review and add them to your API specification run: `api status -- review`.

 # Hackathon Starter Project
 A majority of this quick start's content was inspired or adapted from Sahat's excellent [Hackathon Starter project](https://github.com/sahat/hackathon-starter).